-Daily Assignments With Monthly Themes
+Daily Art With A Monthly Theme

 More info about past daily art journals/challenges here.